DIDACTICS OF ITALIAN LITERATURE

 Insufficient: the student shows poor and fragmentary knowledge of the subject; does not reach an acceptable level in the articulation of discourse.

-The course is divided into lectures, which involve active participation by the students and make use of multimedia support (use of Word and Power Point with video projector), and exercises aimed at the realisation of lessons and disciplinary and interdisciplinary teaching paths that can be implemented in different school contexts.
+The course is divided into lectures, which provide for active participation by students and make use of multimedia support (use of Word and Power Point with the video projector), and exercises aimed at the realization of disciplinary and interdisciplinary educational paths that can be implemented in the different school contexts.

 Italian